Use of Tissue Marking Inks/Dyes with Basic Tissue Sampling

 • Be notably visible both macroscopically and microscopically

 Some examples of tissue marking inks/dyes include India ink, silver nitrate, and various artist pigments.
-Different tissue marking inks/dyes may be applied to mark anatomic or surgical landmarks.
-This will help orientation both during gross dissection, embedding, and in the final histologic section.
+Different inks/dyes may be applied to mark anatomic or surgical landmarks.
+This will help orientation both during gross dissection and embedding and in the final histologic section.

-• The ink/dyes may be applied to color the entire outside perimeter of the specimen, or may be used selectively, using single or multiple colored inks/dyes.
+• The ink/dyes may be applied to color the entire outside perimeter of the specimen or used selectively, using single or multiple colored inks/dyes.

-• The application color and location will typically be dictated into the gross description.
+• The application color and location are typically dictated in the gross description.

 Tissue TypeExample

-Small lesions present in a larger section of tissue
+Small lesions present in a more extensive section of tissue

 • Note that most histologists will want to relate any directional instructions to the block face, which is the surface that will meet the microtome blade first.